Meghan Markle & Prince Harry More ‘In Love’ Than Ever As They Wait For Baby Birth

-Meghan Markle and Prince Harry are reportedly enjoying a “love-filled time” as they await the birth of their first baby reported Entertainment Tonight.
-The couple, who announced they were expecting their first child together shortly after Princess Beatrice’s wedding in October 2018, are enjoying their final days as a family of two before their child arrives reported the entertainment news outlet.
+Meghan Markle and Prince Harry are reportedly enjoying a “love-filled time” as they await the birth of their first baby, reported Entertainment Tonight.
+The couple, who announced they were expecting their first child together shortly after Princess Beatrice’s wedding in October 2018, are enjoying their final days as a family of two before their child arrives, the entertainment news outlet added.

-A source close to the couple allegedly told Entertainment Tonight that Markle has been thrilled by the amount of “compassion from her new family” and that the former Suits star is “radiant” and “looking forward to the birth.”
+A source close to the couple reportedly told Entertainment Tonight that Markle has been thrilled by the amount of “compassion from her new family” and that the former Suits star is “radiant” and “looking forward to the birth.”

 Town & Country reported that Prince Harry was set to leave for Amsterdam for a scheduled trip that was made one year prior before he and Markle even began their quest for a family.
-He sent royal tongues wagging over the weekend when the trip was canceled, with fans of the duo led to believe Markle was about to give birth or had already given birth.
+He sent royal tongues wagging over the weekend when the trip was canceled, with fans of the duo led to believe that Markle was about to give birth or had already given birth.

+The trip, which was scheduled to last two days will now be just one, with Harry intending to travel to the Hague on May 9 to launch his 2020 Invictus Games.
+One royal couple whose plans will not be altered will be Prince Charles and his wife Camilla Parker-Bowles.
+The couple is set to tour Germany beginning May 7 through May 10, where they will make stops in Berlin, Leipzig, and Munich.

 View this post on Instagram